JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 ### Event Handlers

-JCEF API provides various event handler interfaces that allows handling a wide set of events emitted by the browser.
+JCEF API provides various event handler interfaces that allow handling a wide set of events emitted by the browser.
 Example handlers:
 - [`CefLoadHandler`](%gh-jcef-master%/org/cef/handler/CefLoadHandler.java) - handles browser loading events.<br/>
-  **Example:** Implement `CefLoadHandler.onLoadEnd()` to [execute scripts](#executing-javascript) after document is loaded.
+  **Example:** Implement `CefLoadHandler.onLoadEnd()` to [execute scripts](#executing-javascript) after a document is loaded.

-- [`CefDisplayHandler`](%gh-jcef-master%/org/cef/handler/CefDisplayHandler.java) - handles events related to browser display state.<br/>
+- [`CefDisplayHandler`](%gh-jcef-master%/org/cef/handler/CefDisplayHandler.java) - handles events related to the browser display state.<br/>
   **Example:** Implement `CefDisplayHandler.onAddressChange()` to load project files in the browser when a local file link is clicked, or opening an external browser if an external link is clicked.

 - [`CefContextMenuHandler`](%gh-jcef-master%/org/cef/handler/CefContextMenuHandler.java) - handles context menu events.<br/>